manu3618/qdplot/README.md

-Quick and Dirty Plot tool
+# Quick and Dirty Plot tool

+Plot in terminal tool